codatio/codat-docs/docs/lending/features/accounts-payable-overview.md

 ## Supported outputs

-You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **Accounts payable** [endpoints of our API](/lending-api#/).
+You can retrieve the data pulled and enriched by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **accounts payable** [endpoints of our API](/lending-api#/).

 ## Get started

-Once you have the Lending API enabled, configure your instance to work with the Accounts payable feature.
+Once you have the Lending API enabled, configure your instance to work with our accounts payable feature.

 #### Configure data sources

-Follow the respective guides to set up and enable accounting integrations that will serve as a data source for the Accounts payable feature:
+Follow the respective guides to set up and enable accounting integrations that will serve as a data source for the feature:

 <br />